clee158/wee/README.md

 	- possibly the Vector structure we implemented for CS241

 Joseph
-1. Use Django with Python for the server, running on the school's virtual machine
+1. Use VM to run the server
 2. Mechanism on sharing text file would be
 	- Generate code when a user wants to share
 	- When the text editor generates the common code, it would copy the text file and